Week 9 - Sensitive data

 Learning goals

-• Understand the importance of protecting sensitive data and ensuring privacy and confidentiality.
+• Understand the applications of k-anonymity and l-diversity for protecting sensitive data

 Slides